EdenKupe/anarchysf/pages/m/003800 Alan Moore & David Lloyd.md

 Iain McKay, writing in _Freedom_ in 2005, said the book includes "some excellent anarchist  propaganda", and is a "modern classic," "a masterpiece by a master of his  craft."

+There's an extended discussion of this work in Taylor Andrew Loy's MA thesis on '<a href="https://theanarchistlibrary.org/library/taylor-andrew-loy-anarchy-in-critical-dystopias-an-anatomy-of-rebellion">Anarchy in Critical Dystopias</a>.'

 It won the Libertarian Futurist Society Hall of Fame Award in 2006.
-See also Cohn: 326-7.
+See also Cohn 2014: 326-7.